-- Travel requirements of an appropriate number of annual official miles as determined by the Department of Administration.
+- Travel requirements of an appropriate number of annual official miles as determined by Admin.
 Travel between home and a place of employment is not considered official travel unless authorized by regulation;

 - Vehicles may be assigned individually to full-time line law enforcement officers, as defined by agency heads.
-Full-time line law enforcement officers eligible for vehicle assignment shall be designated by each agency in accordance with Department of Administration guidelines and assignments reevaluated annually during Management Review.
+Full-time line law enforcement officers eligible for vehicle assignment shall be designated by each agency in accordance with Admin guidelines and assignments reevaluated annually during management review.